2012 Hyndburn Borough Council election

 Elections to Hyndburn Borough Councill were held on Thursday, 3 May 2012.
 One third of the council was up for election.

 Background

 Before the election Labour had a single-seat majority of 18 councillors, Conservatives had 14 councillors, while Independent (politician) had 3 councillors.

 Labour candidates contested every ward.
 Conservative candidates contested all wards except Peel-Ward.
-'Various' Independent candidates contested five-wards.
-LibDem's just three-candidates contested in Barnfield-ward, Church-ward & Spring Hill-ward.
-Ukip's only-two candidates contested in Overton-ward & St. Oswalds-ward.
+Various independent candidates contested five-wards.
+LibDem's just three-candidates contested in Barnfield Ward, Church Ward and Spring Hill Ward.
+UkKIP's only-two candidates contested in Overton Ward and St. Oswalds Ward.